fmtlib/fmt/doc/api.rst

 System Errors
 -------------

-fmt does not use ``errno`` to communicate errors to the user, but it may call system functions which set ``errno``.
+{fmt} does not use ``errno`` to communicate errors to the user, but it may call system functions which set ``errno``.
 Users should not make any assumptions about the value of ``errno`` being preserved by library functions.

-.. doxygenclass:: fmt::system_error
+.. doxygenfunction:: fmt::system_error
-   :members:

 .. doxygenfunction:: fmt::format_system_error

-.. doxygenclass:: fmt::windows_error
-   :members:

 Custom Allocators
 -----------------